Making Everyday Life a Little Easier

 Assistive Devices for Around the House: Depending on your needs, there are a number of devices that can make everyday living just a little bit easier:

 - Telephone headset: A hands-free headset for the phone can prevent neck, shoulder, wrist, and arm pain.

-- Touch lamps: The tiny knobs on lamps are challenging with RA.
+- Touch lamps: The tiny knobs on lamps are challenging for individuals with arthritis.
 Instead, look for lamps that can be touch activated.

 - Large knobs or levers: Light switches, drawer pulls, and small knobs can all be replaced with larger variations.
 Sometimes the best option is a floor switch that you operate with your foot.